 Literacy is also strengthened by having a word of the week which is considered within the context of the weekly theme.

-Here is the theme and word of the week programme for the Autumn term 2020:
+Here is the theme and word of the week programme for the Spring term 2021:

 When we think about giving, we often focus on money or presents.
 But giving can be so much more.
 You can give your skills, your time, your Knowledge, your abilities.
 This week think about what you can give that will really make a difference to someone.
 It may be money, but you might be able to make a huge difference to an individual just by giving your time, to sit with them, to listen to them, to simply be with them.
 It might not make a huge difference to the world as a whole but giving time to someone might mean the world to them.